awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup-create.md

 1. Create a service role and an instance profile\.
 AWS OpsWorks provides an AWS CloudFormation template that you can use to create both\.
 Run the following AWS CLI command to create an AWS CloudFormation stack that creates the service role and instance profile for you\.

    ```
-   aws cloudformation create-stack --stack-name OpsWorksCMRoles --template-url https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-roles.yaml --capabilities CAPABILITY_IAM
+   aws cloudformation create-stack --stack-name OpsWorksCMRoles --template-url https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-roles.yaml --capabilities CAPABILITY_NAMED_IAM
    ```

-   After AWS CloudFormation finishes creating the stack, find and copy the ARNs of service roles in your account\.
+1. After AWS CloudFormation finishes creating the stack, find and copy the ARNs of service roles in your account\.

    ```
    aws iam list-roles --path-prefix "/service-role/" --no-paginate
    ```

-   In the results of the `list-roles` command, look for service role and instance profile entries that resemble the following\.
-Make a note of the ARNs of the service role and instance profile; you need these values to create your Puppet master\.
+   In the results of the `list-roles` command, look for service role ARN entries that resemble the following\.
+Make a note of the service role ARNs\.
+You need these values to create your Puppet Enterprise master\.

    ```
    {